AFL-CIO Building Investment Trust

 As an investment program endorsed by the AFL-CIO, the BIT indirectly provides wide-ranging benefits to union members and their communities:

 - Community Development.
 The BIT invests in assets located in American cities, often strengthening the communities where union families live and work.
-The BIT has invested $5.3 billion to finance over 34 million square feet of commercial real estate and nearly 14,500 apartment units over the past 25 years.
+The BIT has invested over $7 billion to finance 40.2 million square feet of commercial real estate and just under 16,000 apartment units over the past 28 years.